The Empty Promise of Marketing Tech

 Yet most of us continue to chase the promise, without realizing it.
 In the past five years, 42% of marketers have invested significantly in new marketing tech, while 44% of marketers report going through numerous rounds of tech “rip and replace.”

 It’s a tease cycle that continually suggests that you are just one upgrade away from getting everything you ever wanted.

-In short, Emotional Intelligence (EI) is about understanding that the key to reaching the customer is hidden inside the customer.
+And it starts with understanding that the key to reaching the customer is hidden inside the customer.
 Our job, as marketers, is to draw it out … and then use that information to influence the customer going forward.